Boat Flags & Boat Flag Etiquette

 Signal Flags

-Signal Flags are an international standard in maritime, used for nautical ship-to-ship communication, primarily related to safety and navigation.
-Each signal flag corresponds to a number or letter of the alphabet, and when displayed by itself or in conjunction with other letters and numbers, the flags relay important messages and information to other vessels.
+You can choose an individual signal flag corresponds to a number or letter of the alphabet, and when displayed by itself or with other letters and numbers, the flags relay important messages and information to other vessels.
 Although radio transmissions have largely replaced the use of signal flags, they are still required on commercial vessels and in foreign ports of call.

 Other Boat Flags